If you travel to Switzerland while pregnant

 In particular, the fund will check whether the conditions for reimbursement provided by French law, such as the requirement for a medical prescription, were met.

-Where applicable, the fund will reimburse you for your care based on Social Security rates in the country where the care was provided or, if you agree, based on French Social Security rates up to a maximum of actual expenses.
+Where applicable, the fund will reimburse you for your care based on Social Security rates in Switzerland or, if you agree, based on French Social Security rates up to a maximum of actual expenses.